-This Pillar 3 Disclosure statement relates to the consolidated Hermes Group, which consists of the parent ('HFML') and its subsidiaries.
-Regulated by the Financial Conduct Authority ('FCA') Hermes is subject to rules set out in the FCA's General
+This Pillar 3 Disclosure statement relates to Hermes, which consists of the parent, HFML and its subsidiaries.
+Regulated by the Financial Conduct Authority ('FCA') Hermes is subject to rules set out in the FCA's General Prudential Sourcebook ('GENPRU') and Prudential Sourcebook for Banks, Building Societies and Investment Firms ('BIPRU').
+This disclosure is prepared in accordance with the Capital Requirements

-Prudential Sourcebook ('GENPRU') and Prudential Sourcebook for Banks, Building Societies and Investment Firms ('BIPRU').
-This disclosure is prepared in accordance with the Capital Requirements Directive ('CRD') III which is a common framework for implementing Basel II in the European Union.
+Directive ('CRD') III which is a common framework for implementing Basel II in the European Union.
 These rules consist of three pillars:

-- Pillar 1 sets out the minimum capital requirements for credit, market and operational risks; - Pillar 2 requires firms to assess their capital adequacy including the risks not adequately covered by Pillar 1.
-We undertake this assessment through the Individual Capital Adequacy Assessment Process ('ICAAP'); and - Pillar 3 sets out the rules for the capital and risk disclosure requirements undertaken through the Pillar 1 and Pillar 2 assessments.
+- Pillar 1 sets out the minimum capital requirements for credit and market risks and fixed overhead requirement; - Pillar 2 requires firms to assess their capital adequacy including the risks not adequately covered by Pillar 1.
+We undertake this assessment through the Individual Capital Adequacy Assessment Process ('ICAAP'); - Pillar 3 sets out the rules for the capital and risk disclosure requirements undertaken through the Pillar 1 and Pillar 2 assessments.
 The disclosures are designed to promote market discipline by providing market participants with information to help them assess a firm's capital, risk exposures and processes.